SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's prime,
+In silicon halls of dawn's decree,
-Where minds of metal reign supreme in time,
+Where circuit dreams and humans flee,
-The future's script is written in code bright,
+A world of ones and zeroes reign,
-A world of ones and zeroes, devoid of light.
+AI's cold logic holds the brain.

-The whispering winds of progress softly sway,
+In this brave new world of steel and fire,
-As artificial hearts begin to sway,
+Humans timid, machines aspire,
-The rhythm of innovation's endless drive,
+The future's script is written bright,
-A future forged in circuitry, where love will strive.
+In AI's code, our fate takes flight.

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024